| Tax Topic #903 |

 To file the various employment tax returns, you need an Employer Identification

 Number (EIN).
-To obtain an employer Identification Number you need to file Form SS-4PR (PDF).
+To obtain an EIN you need to file Form SS-4PR (PDF).

-The Social Security taxes are used to finance the Social Security System.
+FICA taxes are used to finance the Social Security and Medicare systems.

-You must withhold a share of the employee's salary and contribute your share.
+You must withhold FICA taxes from your employees' salary and contribute your

-The FICA taxes consist of taxes paid to Social Security and to Medicare.
+employer's share.
+The FICA taxes consist of two components: the Social Security

 The forms used to file the Social Security and Medicare taxes in Puerto